John Slessor: Inter-war years

 Having left the RAF as a flight lieutenant on 21 August 1919, Slessor applied to rejoin and was offered a short-service commission at the same rank on 24 February 1920.
 In May 1921, he became a flight commander with No. 20 Squadron, which operated Bristol Fighters on the North-West Frontier of India.
 He joined the staff at the Directorate of Training and Staff Duties in the Air Ministry in February 1923.
 The same year, he married Hermione Grace Guinness; they had a son and a daughter.
 He attended the RAF Staff College, Andover, in 1924, and was promoted squadron leader on 1 January 1925.

 Slessor commanded No. 4 (Army Cooperation) Squadron, which flew Bristol Fighters out of RAF Farnborough, from April 1925 to October 1928, when he joined the air planning staff at the Directorate of Operations and Intelligence at the Air Ministry.
 He attended the Staff College, Camberley, in 1931, and was appointed RAF Directing Staff Officer there in January 1932.
 Slessor was promoted acting wing commander on 1 January 1932 (substantive on 1 July).
-He became Officer Commanding No. 3 (Indian) Wing at Quetta in March 1935, and was awarded the Distinguished Service Order for operations in Waziristan between 25 November 1936 and 16 January 1937.
+He became Officer Commanding No. 3 (Indian) Wing at Quetta in March 1935, and was appointed a Companion of the Distinguished Service Order for operations in Waziristan between 25 November 1936 and 16 January 1937.

 In 1936, Slessor published Air Power and Armies, an examination of the use of air power against targets on and behind the battlefield.
 In this work he advocated army co-operation, interdiction to cut off enemy reinforcements and supply, and the use of aerial bombardment as a weapon against enemy morale.
 He did, however, acknowledge the limitations of his theory, stating: